thestockman27/Fixed-Income-Dashboards/README.md

     -

 ## Automation
-- Portions of the project are intended to be automated using [Prefect](https://www.prefect.io/).
+- Portions of the project are intended to be automated using [Apache Airflow](https://airflow.apache.org/) and [Docker](https://www.docker.com/)
-- *Have not started this yet*
+- *just started this portion*